 Career services cover a spectrum of career programs.
 These include business, education and agriculture career services offices on the campus.
 The Student Services Office and individual advisors provide information regarding procedures.
 Career exploration and preparation information may be obtained in the Career Center as well.

 The College of Human Environmental Sciences (HES) addresses human needs and enhances individual and family life in a diverse and global society by conducting advanced research.
 HES faculty have earned national and international research reputations while building programs that are valued by private citizens, government, business and industry, and human services agencies.
 The College has more than 400 graduate students enrolled in a variety of master’s and doctoral degrees.
 Graduate certificates and online study are other academic options in several disciplinary areas.

 Nutrition & Exercise Physiology

 The School of Social Work, housed within the College, offers a CSWE accredited Master of Social Work (MSW) Program that prepares competent, effective and ethical social work professional leaders for social change.
 The PhD program prepares students as educators and researchers with knowledge and skills to inform policy making, program development and evaluation, and research on clinical practice issues.

-Note: Prospective graduate students must apply to both the degree program of interest and to the MU Graduate School.
+Note: Prospective graduate students must apply to both the degree program of interest and to the Office of Graduate Studies.
 In most cases, the entire application process may be completed online.
 Find admission and application details by selecting the degree program of interest in the left navigation column.
 For a look at the College’s online graduate degree programs, see Mizzou Online.